Update (Jan 2, 2025): Improved language and image from feedback.

 You can find an extended implementation usable as a package on GitHub and PyPI.

 Instead of implementing the function in the introduction directly, we implement a function which extracts all attribute docstrings as a mapping.
-A convenience function, just returning the requested attribute’s docstring can be easily implemented.
+A convenience function, just returning the requested attribute’s docstring, can be easily implemented.

 The implementation can be divided into three steps:

--module to get an abstract syntax tree (AST)ast.NodeVisitor
+inspect-moduleast-module to get an abstract syntax tree (AST)ast.NodeVisitorIn code, this looks as follows:

 |